Projects

 To understand what observers can't do:

-- Observers can't change things like people's job titles or other employment info.
-Only org admins can do this.
+• Observers can't change things like people's job titles or other employment info.
+Only org admins can do such changes.

-- Observers can't clock-in timesheet time for the project.
-If you need this, add them as a worker as well.
+• Observers can't clock-in timesheet time for the project.
+If you need clocked-in timesheet time, add them as a worker as well.

-- Observers can't add new projects, change the name of the project, or delete the project.
-Only org admins can do this.
+• Observers can't add new projects, change the name of the project, or delete the project.
+Only org admins can do such changes.

 And that's it!
 That's everything you need to know about adding observers to a project!